I often get asked about resources I use for online video so here is a summary of some of the tools I use for online video and live streaming.

 Visual Creation Tools To Promote Your Video Content

-It is important to promote your video and one way to do that is through compelling graphics – I typically use PicMonkey, Snappa, Stencil and Canva for this.
+It is important to promote your video and one way to do that is through compelling graphics – ove there years I have used PicMonkey, Snappa, Stencil and Canva for this.
 I especially like the paid Canva for Work paid programme as I can automatically resize content for example from an image for Twitter to a YouTube custom thumbnail

-If I have limited time to edit video and am doing so on my iPhone, I will usually use WordSwag and Phonto to create and edit an image for example for a video thumbnail and Skitch to edit screen capture content for video tutorials I make for Twitter, Instagram, Vine and Facebook
+If I have limited time to edit video and am doing so on my iPhone, I will usually use Adobe Spark Post, WordSwag and Phonto to create and edit an image for example for a video thumbnail and Skitch to edit screen capture content for video tutorials I make for Twitter, Instagram, and Facebook.

 My Favourite Webinar Platforms